 - Anything perfect or near perfect; slightly marked or gently worn items are great, thank you so much for contributing them!

 A lot of items will have a small drop of paint or marker on them, or a thread hanging loose, or even a button missing, for example, that’s ok.
-(But please not all buttons missing!!)
+(But please not all buttons missing or rips and tears!!)

 For every item please: